simonporcher/COVID-19-Governments-Responses/README.md

 #### 2. Methods for processing the data:

 For all measures, dataset is coded by hand.
 UNESCO data is merged with our dataset.
-More information can be found in Porcher, Simon "A novel dataset of governments’ responses to COVID-19 all around the world", Chaire EPPP discussion paper 2020-03, 2020.
+More information can be found in Porcher, Simon "A novel dataset of governments’ responses to COVID-19 all around the world", Chaire EPPP discussion paper 2020-03, 2020 and in the latest version of the data paper Data_paper_response2covid19.pdf.

 #### 3. Softwares used to collect the data:

 Data was first coded in Excel and then modified in Stata 14 for PC.
+The latest versions of the dataset are based on a unique script (Script.do) under Stata.

 #### 4. People involved with sample collection, processing, analysis and/or submission: